individkid/sidegeo/README.md

   * --filter takes plane subscript, per area equalization of tempo, dynamic, tone
   * --color takes plane subscript and decoration
   * --window takes plane subscript and file to decorate facets with
-  * --matrix takes transformation of display
+  * --matrix takes transformation of display, ignored if not first -i
-  * --project takes slope and cutoff
+  * --project takes slope and cutoff, ignored if not first -i
   * --configure takes autowarp, autorefine, autocolor, autofilter, autodelay, automatrix
   * --inject specifies user action to inject, ignored if not at eof
   * --schedule appends at a wallclock time, ignored if not at eof
   * --jump optionally causes playback to go to location in file
-  * --branch takes file and location for starting state
+  * --branch takes file and start stop locations for include
   * --delay takes duration for playback, ignored if at eof
-  * --append takes command for end of file, ignored if at eof
-  * --call takes Haskell function of comment for commands to execute
+  * --call takes Haskell function of source to replace destination

-  * --comment allows call action to record data for future use
-  * --toggle changes jump option at given location
-  * --replace changes comment at location with same size string
+Preprocess prepends body length to each line starting with --.
+For preprocess -I files, --- indicates continuation of multiline body.
+The --call result string may be longer than the destination, and may contain newlines, to replace one or more by one or more.